-- Healthcare Finance Group, LLC, a specialty lender dedicated to providing secured debt financing to healthcare companies, in its sale to specialty finance company Fifth Street Finance Corp. for US$110 million.
+- Healthcare Finance Group, LLC, a specialty lender dedicated to providing secured debt financing to healthcare companies, in its sale to specialty finance company Fifth Street Finance Corp. for $110 million.

 - BioTime, Inc., a developer of new products in the field of regenerative medicine utilizing stem cells, in its acquisition of stem cell assets from Geron Corporation, a biotechnology company, forming Asterias BioTherapeutics.

-- Bank of America in the two-part sale, along with Barclays, of a combined 53% stake in Archstone to Lehman Brothers Holdings Inc., totaling US$2.9 billion.
+- Bank of America in the two-part sale, along with Barclays, of a combined 53% stake in Archstone to Lehman Brothers Holdings Inc., totaling $2.9 billion.

-- Onex Corporation in its acquisition of Boeing’s commercial aerostructures production facilities in Kansas and Oklahoma for US$1.2 billion, forming Spirit AeroSystems.
+- Onex Corporation in its acquisition of Boeing’s commercial aerostructures production facilities in Kansas and Oklahoma for $1.2 billion, forming Spirit AeroSystems.

-- Spirit AeroSystems Holdings Inc. in: its initial public offering, which raised US$1.65 billion; a follow-on offering, which raised approximately US$1 billion; several secondary equity offerings by selling stockholders; and three private offerings, with subsequent exchange offers, and one public offering of a total of US$1.2 billion of senior unsecured notes.
+- Spirit AeroSystems Holdings Inc. in: its initial public offering, which raised $1.65 billion; a follow-on offering, which raised approximately $1 billion; several secondary equity offerings by selling stockholders; and three private offerings, with subsequent exchange offers, and one public offering of a total of $1.2 billion of senior unsecured notes.

 - ACI Capital in its acquisition of Unified Logistics, an amalgamation of specialized logistics businesses.